ebjornset/DryGen/docs/examples/mermaid-er-diagram-details.md

 ```
 </details>
+&nbsp;
 {% include notification.html status="is-dark"
 message="The options `--name-replace-from` and `--name-replace-to` works the same way for Mermaid ER diagram as for class diagrams.
 Look at the example in the [Mermaid Class diagram details examples](../mermaid-class-diagram-details/) for details." %}

 ### Example one: No filtering
-TODO...
+With no filtering there's a one-to-one mapping from the structure of your C# types to the entities in the Mermaid ER diagram.
 #### The commandline
 `dry-gen mermaid-er-diagram-from-efcore --input-file src/develop/DryGen.Docs/bin/Release/net6.0/DryGen.Docs.dll --output-file docs/examples/mermaid-er-diagram-details.md --replace-token-in-output-file .!.!.replace-token-for-mermaid-er-diagram-details-example-no-filtering.!.!.`
 #### The resulting Mermaid diagram